dfelinto/blender-manual/manual/addons/object/greasepencil_tools.rst

 .. note::

-   This feature will be removed once the Blender official asset manager is released.
+   This feature will be removed once the  :doc:`Blender Asset Browser </editors/asset_browser>`  has support for brushes.

 .. reference::